Azure-Samples/media-services-3rdparty-player-samples/players/shaka/README.md

 Shaka Player is an open-source JavaScript library for adaptive media.
 It plays adaptive media formats (such as DASH and HLS) in a browser, without using plugins or Flash.
 Instead, Shaka Player uses the open web standards MediaSource Extensions and Encrypted Media Extensions.

 We recommend using it with [Mux.js](https://github.com/videojs/mux.js/) in order to maximize HLS compatibility.
+Without Mux the player would support HLS CMAF format, but not HLS TS.

 Its official documentation can be found [here](https://shaka-player-demo.appspot.com/docs/api/tutorial-welcome.html "Shaka player documentation").